Sag Harbor Hills, Azurest, and Ninevah Beach Subdivisions Historic District: Summers in the Historically Black Beachfront Communities

 Paul Ruffins, former editor of The Crisis magazine for the NAACP, wrote of spending summers at Ninevah Beach when growing up.
-Each summer SANS residents swelled to 1000, this at a time when Sag Harbor was not the trendy vacation spot it is today.
+Each summer, HBBC residents swelled to 1000, this at a time when Sag Harbor was not the trendy vacation spot it is today.
 The influx served to buoy the town financially when the Bulova watch factory and Grumman Aircraft plant closed.
 Ruffins remembers a time when a pair of sunglasses left on the beach was there the next day, walking in the woods of the nature preserve and meeting the other children of the founders.
 Jim Brannen, a NYFD firefighter and part-time contractor sold John L. Ruffins the lot that became the family retreat.
 He shared the cottage with Rey and Joan Ruffins, his brother and sister-in-law and their kids.
 Brennan sold many lots to fellow firefighters.
 Maude Terry sold many more to entrepreneurs and doctors, civil servants and teachers, the pre-WWII black elite, many of whom – just like their white counterparts – could afford a summer home on the beachfront; people like Earl Graves, the editor of Ebony and Jet magazine; and the owner of the popular J. Foster Phillips Funeral home in St. Albans.
 Artists built from plans found in Popular Mechanics magazine while camping out in the shell of their cottage.
 He describes a gentle beach, sloping out for 100 feet with little chop from Gardiner's Bay; a short walk along the shore thru Haven's beach to town for ice cream; sassafras, cedar and scrub oak; clean sand and sailboats anchored offshore; a six-mile bike ride to Sagaponack and the Atlantic's beaches.
 The trees growing from the sandy soil provided a cover that enabled the "Soul of Summer" to reach a generation of African-Americans.